 - Furniture: Before opening a coworking space, you need to ascertain the types of membership which you will provide.
 But there are two types of memberships that every coworking space will have.
 These are dedicated desk and the hot desk options.
 In a 2000 square feet area, you can accommodate around 50 members.
 This means that you will need at least 50 ergonomic chairs and some number of desks depending on their usability.
 For the dedicated desks you will need storage space and for others, you will need separate storage racks.
 If the budget allows you can spend some money on interior decoration which will make the workspace more soothing to the eyes.
 It is evident that when a person is working in a beautifully built workspace, the work seems more fun.
 Another option is to include standing desks in your coworking space.
 The standing desks won’t cost much and give a versatile characteristic to your workspace.

 - Utilities: most important is the internet and printing facilities.
 When opening a coworking space you do not want to do away with these two amenities.
 Without the internet, you cannot expect to run your coworking space let alone allowing the members to work.
 Another important service is coffee.
 Believe it or not, most of the members will ask for coffee first thing when they come.
 Coffee is the human fuel and every coworking space should serve coffee.
 Then there is the provision of electrical outlets to every coworking station.
-Lastly, you will need to arrange for washrooms and water outlets within the coworking space area.
+Lastly, you will need to arrange for washrooms and water outlets within the coworking space design.
 The cumulative expense on making washrooms and providing electrical outlets comes out to be around $10,000.
 This cost is summed after including only what is necessary for opening a coworking space.